rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/radiosettings19.png)

 _Note: The CW9166 has three client-serving W-iFi radios capable of operating in 2.4 GHz, 5 GHz, and 6Hz frequencies.
-On the CW9166, the third Wi-Fi radio can be configured to operate either in the 5 GHz frequency band or 6 GHz frequency band._
+On the CW9166, the third Wi-Fi radio can be configured to operate either in the 5 GHz frequency band or 6 GHz frequency band.
+For 9162/9164 we have the 3 radios operating in different bands._

 _The out-of-the-box setting of the CW9166 will have the second and third radio both operating in the 5 GHz frequency band (Dual 5 GHz mode)._